nil-andreas/live-clipper/README.md

 ## How to run

-Requires a running redis database.
+Requires a running mongodb database.
 Run `docker-compose up` in the terminal to start the database